 Look out for other types of Garnet available in Prague including Diamond Garnet where both Bohemian Garnet and African/Indian Garnet is combined with diamonds and ALWAYS ALWAYS request a certificate of authenticity from the shop.

 There are literally dozens of places that claim to sell Bohemian Garnet and/or Diamond Garnet.
 I only recommend the Prague Garnet Center in the Old Town.
 It’s stock is high quality but for a truly memorable souvenir of Prague then take a look.
 If you do then don’t forget to PRINT THE DISCOUNT FLYER (open the picture and save to your PC.
-Then print).
+Then print) OR simply show the picture to the staff via your phone.
 Show this voucher and NON-EU residents get a tax-free 21% off, EU residents get a discount but not completely tax-free.